UCL-ARC/condenser-mkdocs/docs/stubs/image_upload_failure.md

 In this case, you need to remove the successful upload and then the failed one will also disappear.

-This is a known 'feature' of Harvester v1.7.1+ - if the display name of a successful image upload is the same as the failed one, Harvester gets into a 'Deadlocked' state - linking both failed and successful uploads to the same image
+This is a known 'feature' of Harvester v1.7.1+ - if the display name of a successful image upload is the same as the failed one, Harvester gets into a 'Deadlocked' state - linking both failed and successful uploads to the same image.